bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Pandas
 ~~~~~~

-`Pandas`_ is a powerful and popular tool for analysing tabular and time
+`Pandas`_ is a powerful and popular tool for analyzing tabular and time
 series data in Python.
 While you don't have to use it, it makes working
 with Bokeh easier.